 Accessing Cells of a Worksheet

-Aspose.Cells provides a class, Workbook that represents a Microsoft Excel file.
-The Workbook class contains a WorksheetCollection collection that allows access to each worksheet in the Excel file.
+Aspose.Cells provides a class, Workbook that represents an Excel file.
+The Workbook class contains a WorksheetCollection that allows access to each worksheet in the Excel file.
 A worksheet is represented by the Worksheet class.
-The Worksheet class provides a Cells collection that represents all the cells in the worksheet.
+The Worksheet class provides a Cells collection that represents all cells in the worksheet.

-We can use the Cells collection to access cells in a worksheet.
-Aspose.Cells provides different basic approaches for accessing cells:
+We can use Cells collection to access cells in a worksheet.
+Aspose.Cells provides three basic approaches to access cells in a worksheet:

 Using Cell Name

 If you create a blank worksheet at the start, the count of Cells collection is zero.
 When you use this approach to access a cell, it will check whether this cell exists in the collection or not.
 If yes, it returns the cell object in the collection otherwise, it creates a new Cell object, adds the object to the Cells collection and then returns the object.
-This approach is the easiest way to access the cell if you are familiar with Microsoft Excel but it’s slower than other approaches.
+This approach is the easiest way to access the cell if you are familiar with Microsoft Excel but it’s the slowest one as compared to other approaches.

 Using Row & Column Index of the Cell